Betty Foss: 1954 Championship Title

-In Game 1 of the AAGPBL Series, the Kalamazoo Lassies defeated the Fort Wayne Daisies 17–9 behind a four-hit, seven strong innings from June Peppas, who also helped herself by hitiing 2-for-4, including one home run.
+In Game 1 of the AAGPBL Series, the Kalamazoo Lassies defeated the Fort Wayne Daisies 17–9 behind a four-hit, seven strong innings from June Peppas, who also helped herself by hitting 2-for-4, including one home run.
 Her teammates Carol Habben, Fern Shollenberger and Chris Ballingall, who hit a grand slam, also slugged one each.
 Katie Horstman connected two home runs for the Daisies in a lost cause, and her teammate Joanne Weaver slugged one.
 Pitching star Maxine Kline, who had posted an 18–7 record with 3.23 ERA during the regular season, gave up 11 runs in six innings and was credited with the loss.

 The Daisies evened the Series against the Lassies winning Game 2, 11–4, after hitting five home runs off two pitchers.
 Gloria Cordes started for Kalamazoo, but due to a mix-up over the game's starting time the umpires did not allow her to warm up (supposedly there would be a half hour delay).
 Starting cold, Cordes allowed five runs before getting a batter out.
 After a leadoff walk to Mary Weddle, Horstman belted a home run for a 2–0 Fort Wayne lead.
 Then Ruth Richard and Joanne Weaver hit back-to-back singles, and Betty Foss hit a three-run homer for a 5–0 edge.
 Elaine Roth relieved Cordes and completed the game.
 But the Lassies hit three more home runs, one each by Jean Geissinger and the Foss-Weaver sisters.
 Kalamazoo discounted the margin with leadoff homers by Nancy Mudge, Peppas (playing at first base) and Dorothy Schroeder, but the game's outcome was never in doubt.